fatemehghanadi/XORPSO/README.md

 This repository contains the implementation of the research described in the following paper:

-**Title:** Optimized Deep Feature Selection for Pneumonia Detection: A Novel RegNet and XOR-Based PSO Approachv
+**Title:** Optimized Deep Feature Selection for Pneumonia Detection: A Novel RegNet and XOR-Based PSO Approach

 **Authors:** Fatemehsadat Ghanadi Ladani, Samaneh Hosseini Semnani